hughpyle/teensy-i2s/README.md

 * Stereo Transmit and Receive implemented with and without DMA.
 * Current examples are tested with 16-bit audio and the Open Codec Labs shield.
+* Receive is synchronized to Transmit, so may not actually work if Transmit is not running.
+Change I2S_RCR2_SYNC(1) to I2S_RCR2_SYNC(0) to work around this.
+Later I'll make it switchable.
 * Patches and suggestions please!

 For more status, see the [forum](http://forum.pjrc.com/threads/15748-Teensy3-I2S-with-DMA).